 Optimize the Design and Layout of Your Blog Post

 Ultimately, what looks “good” is subjective and up to you, based on what you think your (future) readers will resonate with most.
 But one of the most important lessons I’ve learned through starting a blog of my own, is that design matters a lot.

-5 rules to structuring the perfect blog post layout (click to expand)
+5 rules to structuring the perfect blog post layout (quick tips)